 2.6.4 ABTS Scavenging Effects

 The ABTS (2,2'-azino-bis- 3-ethyl benzthiazoline-6-sulphonic acid) radical cation decolourisation assay was carried out according to the method of Shirwaikar et al. (2006).
 ABTS radical cations (ABTS+) were produced by reacting ABTS solution (7mM) with 2.45mM ammonium persulphate.
 The mixture was allowed to stand in the dark at room temperature for 12-16 hours before use.
 Aliquots (0.5ml) of the different samples were added to 0.3ml of ABTS solution and the final volume was made up to 1ml with ethanol.
-The absorbance was read at 745 nm using a spectrophotometer (Genesys 10-S, USA) and the per cent inhibition was calculated.
+The absorbance was read at 745 nm using a spectrophotometer (Genesys 10-S, USA) and the percent inhibition was calculated.

 Inhibition (%) = [(AO-A1) ÷A0] × 100